LoRyder1/Wheels/notes.md

 THe path to changeable and maintable object-oriented software begins with classes that have a single responsibility.
 Classes that do one thing isolate that thing from the rest of your applicaiton.
 This isolation allows changes without consequence and reuse without duplication.

+**Managing Dependencies

+Building well designed objects have a single responsibility, their very nature requires that they collaborate to accomplish complex tasks.
+This collaboration is powerful and perilous.
+To collaborate, an object must know something about others. *Knowing* creates a dependency

+- message chaining is a dependency i.e. knowing the name of a message you plan to send ot someone other than self.
+- test on code can also be a dependency.
+Natural tendency of "new to testing" programmers is to write tests that are too tightly coupled to code.
+  - This **tight coupling** leads to frustration; the tests break every time the code is refactored, even when fundamental behaviour doesn't change.

+Write Looslely Coupled Code
+- Moving the creation of a new instance of another class outside of the current class decouples the two classes.
+Decoupling can be achieved by rearranging existing code.
+- This technique is known as **dependency injection**.
+DI is software design pattern that implements inversion of control for resolving dependencies.
+A **dependency** is an object that can be used as a service.
+An injection is the passing of a dependency to a dependent object (a client) that would use it.
+The service is part of the client's state.
+Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.